ICC issues arrest warrant for Putin over alleged war crime of ‘unlawful’ deportation of Ukrainian children

 “The ICC is doing its part of work.
 As a court of law, the judges issued arrest warrants that execution depends on international cooperation,” Hofmański said.

-The ICC said that because the forcible transfer of Ukrainian children to Russia is ongoing, it felt compelled to publicize the warrants so that it “may contribute to the prevention of the further commission of crimes.”
+The international body said that because the forcible transfer of Ukrainian children to Russia is ongoing, it felt compelled to publicize the warrants so that it “may contribute to the prevention of the further commission of crimes.”

 “This is an important moment in the process of justice before the ICC,” Hofmański continued.
 “The judges have reviewed the information and evidence submitted by the prosecutor and determined that there are credible allegations against these persons for the alleged crimes.”